 This is something I have done over the years.
 We gather a group of friends and spend time together making meals to stock our freezer with.
 We save even more money than making a single meal.

-By freezing extra meals, it will help you on busy nights that are difficult to cook a meal.
+Freezing extra meals helps you on busy nights when time is crunched and difficult to cook a meal.

 5. Make sure to Eat Frozen Meals